-The Enterprise Program Integrity Control System (EPICS) is available to all counties to track claims for overpayments in the Work First Program.
+NC FAST Program Integrity claims management is available to all counties to track claims for overpayments in the Work First Program.
 The county must maintain adequate documentation to substantiate the overpayment for all cases.
-In December 2018 and throughout 2019 counties will begin the conversion of Enterprise Program Integrity functionality to NC FAST for program integrity.
-Counties who convert to NC FAST will utilize that system to track claims for overpayments in the Work First Program

-Compliance Requirement: Counties must maintain adequate case documentation to substantiate the claim entry into EPICS.
+Compliance Requirement: Counties must maintain adequate case documentation to substantiate the claim entry into NC FAST.
 This information includes but is not limited to the dates of the overpayment period, documentary evidence to substantiate that an overpayment occurred, such as wage stubs or verification from an employer, other income verification and household composition verification, and the budgets used to compute the amount of the overpayment.

-Audit Objective: Determine whether the correct information was entered into EPICS when the claim was established, and that sufficient back-up documentation exists to support the claim.
+Audit Objective: Determine whether the correct information was entered into NC FAST when the claim was established, and that sufficient back-up documentation exists to support the claim.

-Suggested Audit Procedure: Sample cases where an overpayment is documented for a claim entered into EPICS and determine if sufficient documentation exists.
+Suggested Audit Procedure: Sample cases where an overpayment is documented for a claim entered into NC FAST and determine if sufficient documentation exists.